Quicr/quicr-protocol-spec/moq-arch.md

 - Publishing entities to publish named data
 - Subscribers to express interest in the named objects
-- Delivery tree made up of Relay(s) to allow the flow of the named objects.
+- Delivery tree made up of one or more Relays to allow the flow of the named objects.

 In the following subsections, 2 common QuicR delivery tree archiectures are non-normatively discussed

-## QuicR Delivery Network Architecture via Origin as the only Relay Function.
+## QuicR Delivery Network Architecture with Origin as the only Relay Function.

 !--
 ~~~ascii-art